Chocolate meets cheesecake in this heavenly dessert

 Chocolate and cheesecake lovers will love this heavenly combination.
 Topped with raspberry sauce, it’s presentation is nothing less than stunning.
 The crimson sauce makes this ultra-rich cheesecake perfect for the any occasion.
 Raspberries are in season and just waiting to grace this ultra rich dessert.

 - 1 cup old-fashioned oats

-- 3 tablespoons (unrefined) melted coconut oil, optional pure unsalted butter
+- 3 tablespoons coconut oil unrefined, melted - optional pure unsalted butter

-- 2 (8 ounce) packages cream cheese, reduced fat, room temperature
+- 16 ounces cream cheese reduced fat, room temperature

 - 1 teaspoon pure vanilla extract

 - 1 cup raspberry jelly (I like Polaner Spreadable Fruit, sweetened with fruit juice)

 - Use a double boiler to melt chocolate.
 Add almonds and oats to a food processor and pulse until a fine crumb consistency.
 Combine in a medium bowl almond mixture, melted chocolate and coconut oil.
 Add to a 9" springform pan and press crumbs evenly on bottom and 1/2" up the sides of the pan.
 Tip - Place plastic wrap over the fingers of one hand and press the crumbs in place.
 Refrigerate crust while preparing filling.

 - Use the same double boiler to melt chocolate, turn off the heat when completed melted.
 Cover and leave the pan on burner while preparing filling.
 Chocolate should still be warm when adding to the filling.